-Inside Les Miles' Return to College Fooball and Attempt to Resurrect Kansas
+Inside the Return of Les Miles

 He isn't quite sure where he's supposed to stand or when or how to raise his arms, but Miles is feeling it.
 Standing to the left of Ross, he gyrates awkwardly and spectacularly as "All I Do Is Win" is bellowed to the crowd.

 Welcome to Kansas football in 2019.
-And welcome to the unlikeliest return of one of the now four active college football coaches to have won a national championship.
+And welcome to the unlikeliest return of one of the now five active college football coaches to have won a national championship.

-The other three coaches are stashed away at title-game regulars Alabama (Nick Saban) and Clemson (Dabo Swinney), along with resource-rich Texas A&M (Jimbo Fisher).
+The other four coaches are stashed away at title-game regulars (Alabama's Nick Saban and Clemson's Dabo Swinney) or resource-rich schools with some recent history of success (Texas A&M's Jimbo Fisher and North Carolina's Mack Brown).
 They are not posted up at a program that has won a grand total of 18 football games since 2010.
 They are also not lining up for a colossal rebuild at the age of 65.

 It's not like Miles didn't have other options.
 Networks would line up to lure his charismatic personality away from the sideline and into the studio.
 But here he is, at what most would consider rock bottom, looking carefree and at home.